monorepo-template/dependencies/README.md

 To test your changes to the repository, run `yarn test`.

-### `coverage`

-- To lint your changes to the module, run `yarn coverage:eslint`.

-### `cypress-coverage-config-override`

-- To lint your changes to the module, run
-  `yarn cypress-coverage-config-override:eslint`.
-- To unit test your changes to the module, run
+To contribute to an individual module,
-  `yarn cypress-coverage-config-override:jest`.

-### `merge-coverage`

-- To lint your changes to the module, run `yarn merge-coverage:eslint`.
+- To build, run `yarn MODULE-NAME:rollup`.

-### `webpack-configure-next-yarn-berry`

-- To build the module, run `yarn webpack-configure-next-yarn-berry:rollup`.
+- To lint, run `yarn MODULE-NAME:eslint`.
-- To lint your changes to the module, run
-  `yarn webpack-configure-next-yarn-berry:eslint`.
-- To unit test your changes to the module, run
+- To unit test, run `yarn MODULE-NAME:jest`.
-  `yarn webpack-configure-next-yarn-berry:jest`.
-- To unit test your changes to the module in watch mode, run `yarn webpack-configure-next-yarn-berry:jest:watch`.
+- To unit test in watch mode, run `yarn MODULE-NAME:jest:watch`.